-Although the least square method is prevalent and widely used, we should keep in mind that it may be imperfect, and may be misleading in a few cases.
+Although the least square method is prevalent and widely used, we should keep in mind that it may be imperfect and misleading in a few cases.
 These are the most common factors which influence the quality of the least squares estimation:

 The method is susceptible to outliers.
 A single point that clearly doesn't fit the overall tendency will affect and distort the result.
-If it's possible, consider removing such points from your dataset, or try to use the weighted least squares method so the significance of these points is decreased.
+If it's possible, consider removing such points from your dataset, or try to use the weighted least squares method, so the significance of these points decreases.

 - Sometimes, you can easily spot that your data points follow some non-linear relation (quadratic, cubic, polynomial, exponential, logarithmic, etc.).
 Well, you can fit a straight line to whatever you want, but in these cases, it's worth considering a parabola, or other corresponding functions, as the fitting curve.

 How can I calculate the mean square error (MSE)?

 You can calculate the MSE in these steps:

 - Determine the number of data points (

 - Calculate the squared error of each point: